SaiSindhuja197/mslearn-fabric/Instructions/Labs/MS-02-data-warehouse.md

-# Exercise 3: Analyze data in a data warehouse
+# Exercise 2: Analyze data in a data warehouse

 ### Estimated Duration: 75 Minutes

-In Microsoft Fabric, a data warehouse provides a relational database for large-scale analytics.
-Unlike the default read-only SQL endpoint for tables defined in a lakehouse, a data warehouse provides full SQL semantics, including the ability to insert, update, and delete data in the tables.
+In this exercise, you'll analyze data in a Microsoft Fabric data warehouse using SQL and visual tools.
+You'll begin by creating a data warehouse, designing its schema with fact and dimension tables, and inserting sample data.
+You’ll then define relationships to build a data model, run SQL queries to analyze data, and create a view for reuse.
+Finally, you'll use visual query and reporting features to explore and present insights effectively.

 ## Lab objectives